ecs-org/ecs-appliance/README.md

 + postgresql config, postgres user "app" and database "ecs"
   + set password of user app for tcp connect to postgresql
   + does not drop any data, unless told
-+ docker and docker container (stops all container at salt-call state.highstate, expects docker0 to be the default docker bridge with default ip values)
++ docker and docker container (stops all container on salt-call state.highstate, expects docker0 to be the default docker bridge with default ip values)
 + nginx configuration
 + postfix configuration
-+ listens to port 25,80,443,465
++ listens to port 22,25,80,443,465

 ## configure appliance